AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/determining-requirements/determining-compute-requirements.md

 We generally will not ask you to report input file sizes because we can calculate them if we know what project(s) or sample(s) you are analyzing!

-However, if your module code generates large intermediate files, [document that information your module's `README.md` file](../analysis-modules/documenting-analysis.md) to help others who want to run the code.
+However, if your module code generates large intermediate files, [document that information in your module's `README.md` file](../analysis-modules/documenting-analysis.md) to help others who want to run the code.

 Check out [this blog post on finding file sizes in Linux and macOS](https://monovm.com/blog/how-to-find-the-file-size-in-linux/) for a variety of tips on calculating file and directory sizes.